nhs-england-tools/repository-template/docs/Tutorial.md

 browser, and click the green button marked `Use this template`.
 From the dropdown that appears, select `Create a new repository`.

-You will be taken to github's `Create a new repository` page.
-You might notice that this is the same page as github shows you when you create an ordinary repository in the web user interface, but pay attention to the `Repository template` field: you will see that it is pre-populated with the `nhs-england-tools/repository-template` value.
+You will be taken to GitHub's `Create a new repository` page.
+You might notice that this is the same page as GitHub shows you when you create an ordinary repository in the web user interface, but pay attention to the `Repository template` field: you will see that it is pre-populated with the `nhs-england-tools/repository-template` value.
 That is as we want, so leave it as is.

-Leave the `Include all branches` checkbox unticked.
+Leave the `Include all branches` checkbox un-ticked.

 Under `Owner`, select yourself from the `Choose an owner` dropdown.
 Visibility options will appear under the Description field.
 The